 Why I love Bao Bao bags and Pleats Please clothing

-For years I’ve been mildly obsessed with owning a Bao Bao bag by Japanese designer Issey Miyake.
+For years I’ve been mildly obsessed with owning a Bao Bao bag created by the fashion house of the late Japanese designer Issey Miyake.
 They are instantly recognizable, each made up of a series of flat triangle pieces that change into 3-D shapes as the bag adapts to items placed in the bag.
 The look is architectural, modern, and chic.

 Similarly, I’ve been fascinated with Issey Miyake’s Pleats Please clothing line.
 Launched in 1993 as a casual offshoot of his main line, Pleats Please clothes feature permanently pressed fabric that never wrinkles and is completely machine washable, making them ideal for travel.
 The pieces take on sculptural qualities when worn and adapt to each individual wearer’s body so the same piece can look different based on who is wearing it.
 As I learned more about the line, I grew more enamored.

-Although Pleats Please doesn’t seem to be that popular with younger people, I find the look timeless.
-It’s kinda the Japanese equivalent of Eileen Fisher in its popularity with the more mature crowd (but is way more high-end and fashion-forward IMHO).
+Although there was a period of time when Pleats Please wasn’t that popular with younger people, after the Covid pandemic that changed a bit.
+I’ve always found the looks timeless.
+It’s kinda the Japanese equivalent of Eileen Fisher but is way more high-end and fashion-forward IMHO.

 That’s why during my more recent trips to Japan I became very interested in learning the best ways to acquiring some Issey Miyake-designed handbags and clothing to bring home from my trip.

-Please note: I will refer to Bao Bao as “BB” and Issey Miyake as “IM” through the course of this article.
+Please note: I will refer to Bao Bao as “BB,” Pleats Please as “PP,” and Issey Miyake as “IM” through the course of this article.

 Is it cheaper to buy Bao Bao bags, Pleats Please, and other Issey Miyake clothing in Japan?